xiaolong-tian-19/final_game_project/README.md

 ## Group Member Roles, Tasks, and Performance
 - I am the only member, so I am responsible for all the work.
 - Milestone 1: March 30
-    - Create the background of the game
+    - Create the background of the game - March 16
-    - Create pipe obstacles
+    - Create pipe obstacles - March 20
-    - Create side scrolling of the game
+    - Create side scrolling of the game - March 29
-    - Create all classes represent objects in the game
+    - Create all classes represent objects in the game - March 29
-    - Create view, controller, and game loop
+    - Create view, controller, and game loop - March 29
-    - Updated game document
+    - Updated game document - March 30
 - Milestone 2: April 18
     - Add animation to the objects in the game – April 12
     - Adjust the game parameters to make the game more playable – April 16